kuka-js/kuka/README.md

 * `sls deploy --env staging`
 * `sls deploy --env production`

+## How it works

+First user created will be the root user.
+The root user has the rights to add and remove scopes.
+If you want to let other users list, add and remove scopes, give them the following scopes:

+- getScopes
+- addScope
+- removeScope

 ## What works

 - Register endpoint
 - Email verification endpoint
 - Login endpoint (returns token)
 - Hidden endpoint (endpoint to test that token verification works)
+- Scopes.
+Ability to list, add and remove scopes.
 - Password reset
 - Local dev uses sqlite for DB. (no config needed)
 - Deployment works.
 Connects to the DB.
-Put your DB settings in the .env._stage_
+Put your DB settings in the .env._staging_

 ## Status